containers/podman/docs/source/markdown/podman-create.1.md

 Tune the host's OOM preferences for containers (accepts -1000 to 1000)

 **--override-arch**=*ARCH*
-Override the machine's default architecture of the image to be pulled.
+Override the architecture, defaults to hosts, of the image to be pulled.
 For example, `arm`.

 **--override-os**=*OS*
-Use OS instead of the running OS for choosing images
+Override the OS, defaults to hosts, of the image to be pulled.
+For example, `windows`.

+**--override-variant**=*VARIANT*
+Use _VARIANT_ instead of the default architecture variant of the container image.
+Some images can use multiple variants of the arm architectures, such as arm/v5 and arm/v7.

 **--pid**=*pid*